ethan-25/only-philly-sports/README.md

 ## Features

 * Scheduled game times for the Sixers, Phillies, and Flyers (Eagles scores are a work in progress)
-* Live scores are updated after a refresh
+* Live scores are updated after a refresh (aka click on the extension again)
-* Final scores posted at the end of each game
+* Final scores posted at the end of a game

 ***